suve/bash_controls/howmanyinternets/README.txt

       %r, %t, %s sequences can be used to print relevant info.
       Use %% to display a literal percent sign.

-  -h  Use a human-readable format.
+  -h  Use a human-readable format (binary SI prefixes).
+  -H  Use a human-readable format (decimal SI prefixes).

 ----------------------------------------